 Shriram city union finance has already launched loans against gold in Delhi.

-This would benefit the company in increasing its fee based income and enable it to uses its funds for short term.
+This would benefit the company in increasing its fee-based income and enable it to uses its funds for the short term.
 Shridhar said that as the gold loans roil fast, so it would be easy to maintain the portfolio size.

 Shriram City Union Finance (SCUF) will also be setting up a wholly-owned unit to focus on affordable housing financing in urban and semi-urban areas.
 Shriram City Union Finance is expected to pump in Rs 100 crore as initial capital for the venture and would focus mainly on tier II and tier III cities of South India.

 SCUF is an NBFC and reported an income of Rs 1,102.84 crore in 2009-10 and currently has over 600 branches across India focused on retail loans